epoch8/datapipe/docs/transformation_lifecycle.md

-# Lifecycle of transformation step
+# Lifecycle of a ComputeStep execution

 As a computational graph node, transformation consists of: